StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 First off, Josephus is hardly a paragon of historical accuracy (ask any Classicist worth his salt). [**Post hoc note**: What I meant by this is the following: how likely do you think it is that a Judean prisoner-cum-turncoat granted amnesty under the emperor Vespasian would write things truly unfavorable to Rome?
 And again, how likely do you think it is that Rome was in reality as whitewashed as the portrayal coming out of Josephus' mouth?]
 People always like to pull in Josephus as "proof" for something or other (most commonly, actually, to combat the ridiculous notion that Jesus Christ was not a historical person), but in fact it does not really matter what Josephus says or does not say because Josephus was not writing under the influence of the Holy Spirit (i.e., his writings aren't in the Bible, so we can't rely on them unconditionally).
 Like all historians, he is only as good as his sources, and he happens to be a bit more biased than most. [**Post hoc note**: For the reasons adduced above].

 Disregarding the above, this is another classic example of the statement "the absence of proof is not the proof of absence."
 Silence on an issue does not mean that you get to make the Bible mean whatever you want it to mean.
-For example, the Bible does not explicitly condemn abortion, yet most Christians have no problems identifying it as sinful even so.
+For example, the Bible does not explicitly condemn abortion in so many words, yet most Christians have no problems identifying it as sinful even so.

 Hopefully all this has answered your question.
 Do feel free to email back if you have more questions!